sunpy/sunraster/docs/installation.rst

 ----------------------------------

 This section outlines how to install the development version of IRISpy.
-The two primary packages on which IRISpy relies are ndcube and SunPy.
+The two primary packages on which IRISpy relies are `ndcube`_ and `SunPy`_.
 Both of these have stable released versions that work with IRISpy.
 However, some developers may want to use the latest updates of these packages in their work on IRISpy.
 Below we will first outline how to install IRISpy with its stable dependencies, and then with the development versions of ndcube and SunPy.

 To install these packages we will use a combination of conda, conda environments, pip and git.
 We will assume these are all installed on